kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4943-vpa-scope/README.md

 Define graduation milestones.

 These may be defined in terms of API maturity, [feature gate] graduations, or as something else.
-The KEP should keep this high-level with a focus on what signals will be looked at to determine graduation.
+The AEP should keep this high-level with a focus on what signals will be looked at to determine graduation.

 Consider the following in developing the graduation criteria for this enhancement: